+2.5 on beneficial ownership.
 To date, no beneficial ownership information has been requested for publication from the corporate entities that apply for or hold participating interests in oil, gas and mining exploration or production licenses.
 Following the establishment of the BO register, it is expected that the requisite information will be publicly available by end 2021.
 However, this will need to be verified, including the coverage of legal ownership (available through other sources) and the coverage of politically exposed persons.
 Information on legal ownership is already available through publication of shareholder information in annual accounts, via the Norwegian Enterprise Register (Brønnøysundregistrene), as well as by the Tax Authority providing media organisations with such information once a year.
 The act relating to Measures to Combat Money Laundering and Terrorist Financing (the Anti-Money Laundering Act) provides for enhanced customer due diligence measures in relation to politically exposed persons and close family members of and persons known to be close associates of politically exposed persons.
 The BO register will not include a specification of whether the BOs are PEPs.
-Since the register will be publicly available and include identifying information on BOs (including date of birth, nationality and country of residence), it is reasonable to expect that the register will make it possible to cross-check the register with other sources to ascertain whether BOs are PEPs.
+It is not yet clear whether it will be possible to search the register for PEPs.